deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 This is the smallest group in my experience.

 These are the folks building and training the models themselves.
 Think AI researchers or engineers at companies like Anthropic and OpenAI who work on the models and supporting tools used by millions of people.
+Their day-to-day looks less like shipping product features and more like running training experiments, evaluating model behavior, and building the infrastructure other builders eventually rely on.

 ## Where I fall